caocscar/workshops/pyspark/pyspark.md

 The Spark Python API documentation can be found at https://spark.apache.org/docs/2.2.0/api/python/index.html.
 We will mostly deal with the `pyspark.sql` module https://spark.apache.org/docs/2.2.0/api/python/pyspark.sql.html.

-## Flux Hadoop Cluster
+## UM Hadoop Cluster
+For Cavium
+SSH to `cavium-thunderx.arc-ts.umich.edu` `Port 22` using a SSH client (e.g. PuTTY on Windows) and login using your Cavium account and 2FA.

+For Flux Hadoop
-SSH to `cavium-thunderx.arc-ts.umich.edu` `Port 22` using a SSH client (e.g. PuTTY on Windows) and login using your Flux account and 2FA.
+SSH to `flux-hadoop-login.arc-ts.umich.edu` `Port 22` using a SSH client (e.g. PuTTY on Windows) and login using your Flux account and 2FA.

 **Note:** ARC-TS has a [Getting Started with Hadoop User Guide](http://arc-ts.umich.edu/new-hadoop-user-guide/)